Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Supercharge Your JavaScript Mobile Apps With Touch

 Touchscreens are available on a variety of devices, ranging from smartphones to tablets.
-They have taken the way we interact with and design our applications to a whole new level.
-People love to use their phones, tablets and other touch devices.
-As a result, developers are giving more thought to building quality applications for touch screen devices — it is now a top priority for responsive UX design.
+They have transformed the way we interact with and design applications.
+People love using their phones, tablets, and other touch-enabled devices, which has made building high-quality applications for touchscreens a top priority in responsive UX design.

 What is Sencha Touch?